Luisg882/savings-tracker/README.md

   - The Home option will take the user to the main index.html.
 If they are already logged in, it will take them back to their profile page.
   - Register will take them to the Sign-Up page where they can register themselves.
 If the customer is already logged in, it will disappear.
   - For phones, the navigation options will be wrapped in a menu button.
 When clicked, it will display all the navigation options.
+  - Log in will take the user to the login site.
+  - If they are login it will change to sign out.

   ![navigation bar](/static/images/navbar.png)